amitparag/Attention-Classification/README.md

 *Slip detection* with [Franka Emika](https://www.franka.de/) and [GelSight Sensors](https://www.gelsight.com/gelsightmini/) .

 ## Précis
+The aim of the experiments is to learn the difference between slip and wriggle through videos by training a Video-Vision Transformer model.

 ![Screenshot from 2023-09-01 12-02-11](https://github.com/amitparag/Attention-Classification/assets/19486899/be3a25a3-36e6-43ac-a242-4a00f55a82d1)

 Video Vision Tranformers were initially proposed in this [paper](https://arxiv.org/abs/2103.15691).
 We use the the first variant - spatial transformer followed by a temporal one - in our experiments.